-Welcome to the Classroom Energy Diet Challenge, the only energy literacy competition in Canada where students K-12 compete for more than 90 prizes worth a total $40,000.
+Welcome to the Classroom Energy Diet Challenge, an award-winning energy literacy program where students K-12 compete for more than 90 prizes totaling $40,000.

 What is the Classroom Energy Diet Challenge?

-The Classroom Energy Diet Challenge is a free competition among Canadian Kindergarten to Grade 12 classrooms that aims to increase energy literacy and awareness.
-Throughout the challenge period, classrooms work together to complete 16 energy-themed challenges designed to teach students about different energy topics and increase their overall energy literacy.
+The Challenge is a free competition among Canadian Kindergarten to Grade 12 classrooms that aims to increase energy literacy and awareness.
+Throughout the challenge period (February 3 – April 24, 2020), classrooms work together to complete 16 energy-themed challenges designed to teach students about different energy topics and increase their overall energy awareness.
 Each classroom can select the number of challenges to complete and the order to complete them in based on the needs of their classroom.

-- Each time a challenge is completed, the teacher will log in to their online account and submit proof of their challenge to receive 10 points.
+- With each completed challenge, the teacher can log into their online account (via the app or website) and submit proof of their challenge to receive 10 points.

 - The more points a classroom receives, the better chance they have of winning great prizes!

-One of the 16 challenges ask students to flex their creative muscles as they write, direct and produce a one minute public service announcement about the importance of youth energy awareness.
-After uploading their video to the contest website the class must engage with the public to get as many votes as possible during the voting period.
-Winning video submissions will be chosen through a combination of public voting and evaluation by a panel of judges.
+One of the 16 challenges ask students to flex their creative muscles as they write, direct and produce a one-minute public service announcement about the importance of youth energy awareness.
+After uploading their video to the contest website, the class must engage with the public to get as many votes as possible during the voting period (April 1 - 24, 2020).
+Winning video submissions are chosen through a combination of public voting and evaluation by a panel of judges.